ericomonteiro/spring-multitenant-database/README.md

 ### Postman Collection
 #### You can find postman collection
 [here](documentation/multi-tenant.postman_collection.json)
-in this file there are three request
+in this file there are three requests
 <ul>
     <li>[GET] - /home/tenants - show the tenants configuration</li>
     <li>[GET] - /customer/{id}</li>